-Flying out from Vinson you are often treated to a halo of cloud over the summit, the Twin Otter rushing up through the clouds and then into a clearing that reveals the broad expanse of Vinson’s SW Face, framed on the right by The Rolex Ridge.
+Flying out from Vinson Base Camp, you are often treated to a halo of cloud over Antarctica’s tallest peak, the Twin Otter rushing up through the clouds and then into a clearing that reveals the broad expanse of Vinson’s SW Face, framed on the right by The Rolex Ridge.

 Though having ascended Vinson solo many years previous, the memories of the time alone on the ridge, of my long and lonely traverse across the remote summit plateau, and of my direct finish up the final summit pyramid to the top, are still remarkably clear, etched on my memory.
 Perhaps it was ascending more vertical than the current route does from Vinson Base Camp, but doing it in 12 hours.
 Perhaps it was just the aloneness of being solo in Antarctica.

 I had written up a chapter in my book – and the Rolex TV commercial my photographer Joe Blackburn had shot would run for over ten years.
 As opposed to rewriting the story, my original version in the book still rings true.
 I had already soloed Vinson by one route as part of my 7 Summits Solo project, and with this experience wanted to sneak in a quick final ascent before we were due to fly out in 4 days time.